gustavo-hos/TennisGame/README.md

 This is an implementation of the Tennis Kata, with the main goal being the creation of a scoring system for a tennis game.

+Made with all the cool and powerful TDD tricks, using Java 21, JUnit, and Hamcrest!

 ### Rules details:

 - A tennis match begins with the umpire doing a coin toss.
 The player who wins the toss can choose to serve, receive or pick the side from which they want to start the match.